Check out our new music video

 todd mccool-john flanagan-ashley morgan

 Faultlines will release their full-length studio album, Bittersweet Revival, this fall to follow their 2016 EP Telephone Philosophies.
-The music video for lead single ‘Rain’ RECENTLY PREMIERED ON YOUTUBE.
+The music video for ‘LOVE IS ALL WE OWN’ WILL PREMIERE ON YOUTUBE THIS OCTOBER.

 “2017 was a difficult year for America.
 Things have gotten ugly,” Songwriter and vocalist John Flanagan said.
 “A lot of songwriters have chosen to write distracting tomes to better times - and of course we crave escapism - but it’s the job of good creators to also hold up a mirror to society and say ‘Look at what we’re doing; see how hatred is affecting people’.”